UKs Johnson Under Fire As New Lockdown Looms For England - UrduPoint

 "The central lesson of the first wave was ignored: that if you are to control this virus you have to act early and decisively, and that if you don't, the cost to people's health and the health of the economy is much, much worse."
 CBI director-general Carolyn Fairbairn said the measures will be "truly devastating for businesses".

-But professor Andrew Hayward, one of the scientists advising the government on its coronavirus planning, said the September proposal would have caused much less harm had it been heeded.
+But professor Andrew Hayward, one of the scientists advising the government on its coronavirus planning, said the September proposal would have caused much less harm.

 "I think if we had chosen a two-week circuit-break at that time, we would definitely have saved thousands of lives," he told BBC radio.